On this page

 analyze.py changes when keyword routing logic improves. content.py changes when a new content operation is needed. chief.py changes when batch orchestration logic evolves. db.py changes when the database schema changes.
 None of these changes affect each other.

 This separation has a concrete benefit: the analysis module (analyze.py) makes zero API calls.
 Keyword presence analysis, BM25 scoring, keyword routing, and amendment brief generation all run locally.
 When Wire builds an amendment brief for 500 pages, it costs nothing.
 Only the content generation step in content.py hits the Claude API.
-At $0.06 per page, the paid step is precise.
+Using your AI subscription, the generation step is precise.
 Claude receives a pre-built brief with specific instructions, not an open-ended prompt.

 The module boundaries also enforce Wire's core principle: analyze first, act second. chief.py calls analyze.py before calling content.py.
 It calls db.py before calling gsc.py.
 The dependency graph flows from free operations to paid ones.
 No module can accidentally reverse this flow because the imports are unidirectional.